Embargoed hardware issues¶

 The Linux kernel hardware security team is separate from the regular Linux kernel security team.

-The team only handles the coordination of embargoed hardware security issues.
+The team only handles developing fixes for embargoed hardware security issues.
 Reports of pure software security bugs in the Linux kernel are not handled by this team and the reporter will be guided to contact the regular Linux kernel security team (Documentation/admin-guide/) instead.

 The team can be contacted by email at <firstname.lastname@example.org>.
-This is a private list of security officers who will help you to coordinate an issue according to our documented process.
+This is a private list of security officers who will help you to coordinate a fix according to our documented process.

 The list is encrypted and email to the list can be sent by either PGP or S/MIME encrypted and must be signed with the reporter's PGP key or S/MIME certificate.
 The list's PGP key and S/MIME certificate are available from the following URLs:

 While hardware security issues are often handled by the affected hardware vendor, we welcome contact from researchers or individuals who have identified a potential hardware flaw.

 Hardware security officers¶

 Linus Torvalds (Linux Foundation Fellow)

 The encrypted mailing-lists which are used in our process are hosted on Linux Foundation's IT infrastructure.
 By providing this service, members of Linux Foundation's IT operations personnel technically have the ability to access the embargoed information, but are obliged to confidentiality by their employment contract.
 Linux Foundation IT personnel are also responsible for operating and managing the rest of kernel.org infrastructure.

 The Linux Foundation's current director of IT Project infrastructure is Konstantin Ryabitsev.